CortexIntelligentAutomation/docs/content/en/docs/Reference/Glossary/f-j.md

 - List&lt;int&gt; and List&lt;string&gt; which are [homogenous][] lists that can only contain integers and strings respectively
 - List&lt;object&gt; and List&lt;dynamic&gt; are [heterogenous][] lists that can contain multiple data types

+### Gmail

+Gmail is a free web-based email service provided by Google.

 ### GUI

 GUI stands for "Graphical User Interface".
 It is used to graphically display information and represent user interactions with a system, without the need for typing commands.